ESR-NZ/human_genomics_pipeline/README.md

 ### 3. Set up the working environment

+Choose the appropriate config file:

+- use 'config_GRCh37.yaml' to run the pipeline against the GRCh37 reference genome
+- use 'config_GRCh38.yaml' to run the pipeline against the GRCh38 reference genome

-Set the the working directories in the config file (config.yaml) to the reference genome, dbSNP and a temporary file directory.
+Set the the working directories in the config file to the reference genome, dbSNP and a temporary file directory.

 Create and activate a conda environment with python and snakemake and installed